h2oai/h2o-3/h2o-docs/src/product/data-science/model_selection.rst

 For each predictor subset size :math:`x`:

-- If there are :math:`n` predictors and we are looking at using :math:`x` predictors, all combinations of :math:`x` and :math:`n` predictors are first generated;
+- If there are :math:`n` predictors and we are looking at using :math:`x` predictors, all combinations of :math:`x` from :math:`n` predictors are first generated;
 - for each element in the combination of :math:`x` predictors: generate the training frame, build the model, and look at the :math:`R^2` value of the model;
 - the best :math:`R^2` value, the predictor names, and the ``model_id`` of the best models are stored in arrays as well as H2OFrame;
 - access functions are written in Java/R/Python to extract coefficients associated with the models with the best :math:`R^2` values.